In this Article

 6. Having Sex Everyday

-7. Not Checking The Man’s Sexual Health
+7. Not Checking for Issues With the Male Partner’s Sexual Health

-8. Trying Very Late In Life
+8. Trying Very Late in Life

 The difference in fertility goes down by almost 50% from your 20s to your 40s.
 If you really want a child, it is better to try while you have better chances for success.